 - Submit your completed scholarship application before the March 15th deadline.
 To check eligibility and print an application, click here.

-- If you intend to live on campus, submit your Application for Student Housing with the $50 application fee and the $250 damage deposit.
+- If you intend to live on campus, submit your Application for Student Housing with the $50 application fee.
 They are mailed to you starting in January or can be printed by clicking here.

 - Complete your Federal Application for Student Aid (FAFSA).
 It can be completed after your tax returns are filed by going to www.fafsa.ed.gov.
 Southwestern’s school code is 001573.